mtakeshi1/power-usage-comparisons/python/jude/v1/README.md

 # Further work

-## Pipeline mode

-The Docker image we are based on, only support `libpq` library version 13.9.
-Therefore, we cannot make use of Postgres **pipeline** mode.
-Having the mode activated could reduce some of the operations in the code.

-## Install is not production ready

-The author of `psycopg` insists that for a production-ready release, we should build the library ourselves.
-We did not.

-Similarly, `simplejson` might be misused.

 ## Use of better data structures?

 Some of the computations (especially merging collected information) are written in plain Python.